 Do you want to automatically post to Facebook from your WordPress website?

-Facebook is one of the largest social media sites in the world with almost 3 billion active users.
-By sharing your blogs to Facebook you can drive lots more traffic to your site and get more pageviews.
+Facebook is one of the largest social media sites in the world, with almost 3 billion active users.
+By sharing your blog posts to Facebook, you can drive more visitors to your site and get more pageviews.

-In this article, we’ll show you how to automatically post to Facebook whenever you publish a new WordPress blog post.
+In this article, we will show you how to automatically post to Facebook every time you publish a new WordPress blog post.

 Why Automatically Share WordPress Posts on Facebook?

-As the largest social media website, Facebook can become a big source of traffic for your WordPress website.
+As the largest social media website, Facebook can be a big source of traffic for your WordPress website.

 To build a strong following, it’s important to engage with your Facebook audience.
 This means answering comments, sharing content, and posting regular updates on Facebook.

-This can become overwhelming, so we’ve put together a complete social media cheat sheet for WordPress to help you get started.
+This can become overwhelming, so we have put together a complete social media cheat sheet for WordPress to help you get started.
 You can also save time and effort by automating your social media activities.

-With that being said, let’s have a look at how to easily post to Facebook when you publish a new post in WordPress.
+With that being said, let’s see how you can automatically post to Facebook every time you publish a new WordPress post.